 Get to Know Dieux

 First came the brand's Forever Eye Mask, a silicone eye mask you can use (and reuse) with the products you already own.
-Then Dieux's hand sanitizer hit the market during the pandemic.
 Now, Dieux launches their first topical skincare product, Deliverance.

 The serum has been shrouded in mystery for months.
 The mysterious lab sample in white stock packaging was teased all over Instagram—and the drawn-out lead time only stoked the flames of excitement around the product's launch.
 But today, Deliverance is descending from the heavens, into your hands, and onto your face.